Are you trying to decide what the best path to form your LLC is? If so, there are a few different routes you can take.

 Forming your LLC on your own is best if you are starting a simple single-member LLC and don’t have any complex assets.
 If you’ve already done your research and have a pretty thorough understanding of how the LLC formation process works, this is a great option for you.

-As you can see, not all roads to incorporating your single-member LLC are equal.
+As you can see, not all roads to incorporating your single-member LLC are created equal.
 Now that you’ve explored the pros and cons of each formation method, you should feel like you’re better equipped to make a decision for your remote business.

-Video on How To Form Your LLC
+Get Video Instructions on How To Form Your LLC

 Need extra assistance forming your single-member LLC by yourself, but don’t want to pay for a full-scale formation service?